supriyasm16/Artificial-Intelligence-Project/README.md

 This project is created as per the curriculum requirement for the module Artificial Intelligence Notes:
-In this project we are creating a Video to ASL Sign Language translator.
+In this project we are creating a Video to American Sign Language (ASL) translator.
 The data folder contains ASL Video dictionary.
-A subset of 3000 words is taken due to storage constraints.
-The link to the ASL Dictionary is given below: https://aslsignbank.haskins.yale.edu/signs/show_all/
+A subset of 100 words from the 3000 words is taken due to storage constraints.
+The entire ASL Dictionary can be downloaded from the link given below: https://aslsignbank.haskins.yale.edu/signs/show_all/

 Each File represents the demonstration of each method.